Reginald Arthur Fulford

 Reginald was born on 20th January 1894 in Lockerley, Hampshire, the second son of John and Charlotte Fulford.
 John, a farmer, had been born in Whiteparish, Wiltshire, and Charlotte in Salisbury, Wiltshire.
 Reginald was baptised in the local parish church.
 In 1901 the census gives their address as Street Farm, Lockerley, a village near Romsey in Hampshire.
 Lockerley is and was a small rural village where Reginald would have known everyone and they would have known him.
-At 7 years old had an older brother Frederick (9), and a younger brother Ernest (4).
+In 1901, at 7 years old, Reginald had an older brother Frederick (9), and a younger brother Ernest (4).
 He also had two younger sisters, Hilda (3) and Sybil who was 9 months old.
+Reginald began his education at Lockerley Endowed School, before moving on to the Eastleigh Centre.
 By the time of the 1911 census there was an addition to the family with Alex (8).
 Frederick (now 19), along with Ernest (now 14) were both working on the farm with their father, while Reginald, aged 17, was a pupil teacher employed by the County Council.
+He had in fact returned to his old school in Lockerley.
 His other siblings were all still at school.

 In the first year at College the students were referred to as Juniors, becoming Seniors for their final year.
 There were many sporting competitions between the two groups of students.
 Many alumni maintained close ties with the College and there were frequent competitions between Past and Present students.

 At the end of his two year course Reginald was awarded D grades in Teaching, Music and Drawing and a B grade in Science.
 He did, however, improve on his Archbishops’ Religious Education Exam gaining a first class pass in both his first and second years.